The Best Alternatives to Sugar

 In some instances, you can switch sugar for fruit in order to up the sweetness of your dish while retaining nutritional value instead of resorting to the empty calories of table sugar.
 In baking, using fruit as a sugar supplement can be difficult and may require some experiments, but it can be done.

-Pureed apple or banana are quite commonly used in cake or muffin recipes.
+Pureed apples or bananas are quite commonly used in cake or muffin recipes.
 Keep in mind that using pureed fruit will increase the liquid content in a recipe, so you may need to adjust other quantities to make up for this.

-Banana bread is a perfect example – try reducing your usual amount of sugar in your banana bread until you are satisfied with just the natural sweetness of banana, or jump right in and try and recipe likethiswhich contains nothing but banana for sweetness.
+Banana bread is a perfect example – try reducing your usual amount of sugar in your banana bread until you are satisfied with just the natural sweetness of banana, or jump right in and try a recipe like this which contains nothing but banana for sweetness.

 Maple Syrup